easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 It is also important to consider the second order effects of the baroreceptor response.
 The literature shows that the baroreceptors become less effective not only as the MAP deviates further from its baseline, but also as the response extends through time @cite Sheriff2006editorial @cite Drummond1996acute, @cite Dampney2017resetting.
 This sustained response is not feasible for long periods of time and barorector resetting occurs.
 A Baroreceptor Active event is triggered when the pressure diviates from the setpoint by plus or minus 5%.
 After 7 minutes of continuous baroreceptor activation, the MAP setpoint is modified in the direction of the diviation by 35% of the deviation.
 This is key for modeling longer scenarios where compensatory mechanisms begin to fail.

 ### Chemoreceptors
 The chemoreceptors are chemosensitive cells that are sensitive to reduced oxygen and excess carbon dioxide.
 Excitation of the chemoreceptors stimulates the sympathetic nervous system.
 The chemoreceptors contribute significantly to the control of respiratory function, and they are included in the [respiratory control model](@ref respiratory-chemoreceptors) developed.
 As sympathetic activators, the chemoreceptors also increase the heart rate and contractility.
 The complete mechanisms of chemoreceptor feedback are complicated and beyond the current scope of the engine, so a phenomenological model was developed to elicit an appropriate response to hypoxia and hypercapnia.
-Only the heart rate effects of chemoreceptor stimulation are modeled in the current version of the engine, but contractility modification will be included in a future release.
-Figure 3 shows the chemoreceptor effect on heart rate.
+Only the heart rate effects of chemoreceptor stimulation are modeled in the current version of the engine, but contractility modification will be included in a future release.  @figureref {ChemoreceptorResponse} shows the chemoreceptor effect on heart rate.
 In the figure, the abscissa values represent a fractional deviation of gas concentration from baseline, and the ordinate values show the resultant change in heart rate as a fraction of the baseline heart rate.
 The final heart rate modification due to chemoreceptors is the sum of the oxygen and carbon dioxide effects.
 For example, severe hypoxia and severe hypercapnia will result in a three-fold increase in heart rate (baseline + 2 * baseline).

 @htmlonly
 <center>